Marshalls and Klipsch both have a solid reputation for making well-crafted speakers.

 The Rocktile Pro series is a testament to Marshall’s ability to build sound systems that can survive the vibrations of a live show and continue to function as though nothing happened.

 The Punch Level Control knob on these speakers allows you to turn up the volume without compromising the quality of your sound.
-Essentially giving you maximum power at the twist of a pinkie finger.
+Essentially it gives you maximum power at the twist of a pinkie finger.

 Pros of Marshall